Breast Cancer Rehabilitation

 - have scar formation or radiation induced skin changes

 - have cognitive deficits such as memory or difficulty with executive planning

-- cancer induced fatigue or have decreased endurance
+- have cancer induced fatigue or have decreased endurance

 - are at risk for developing fractures from osteoporosis

-- at the end of life and their family members who want to find easier ways to help care for them
+- are at the end of life and their family members want to find easier ways to help care for them

 What does breast cancer rehabilitation involve?

 Every individual is unique and can be affected by cancer treatment differently.
-Some patients also have additional comorbidities such as cardiac, endocrine, or lung disease which impacts their overall function.
 Rehabilitation therapists design individualized treatment plans to restore the patient to the highest level of functioning based on an comprehensive assessment.
-Therapists do an intense evaluation of each patient focusing on functional abilities at present.
+Therapists do a comprehensive evaluation of each patient focusing on functional abilities at present.
 They will design a program of therapeutic exercise and help you with progressing toward your functional goals.